Klagarge/BachelorThesis-OTSecurity/02-main/03-analysis.typ

 #subject("comm/wmbus", heading-offset: 2)

 = Simulation environments <sec:analysis-simu-env>
-As this thesis is part of the preparation of a new laboratory, the simulation environment has to be more than just an abstract communication.
-The idea is to have a real physical controller and a simulate process.
-A simulated environment still be necessary, as a full physical environment is too expensive and such less flexible than a simulated one.
+As this thesis is part of the preparation of a new laboratory, the simulation environment must extend beyond abstract communication.
+The objective is to have a real physical controller interfaced with a simulated process.
+A simulated environment remains necessary because a fully physical setup is prohibitively expensive and far less flexible than a simulated one.

 #subject("simu-env/factoryio", heading-offset: 2)
 //#pagebreak()